Xtra-Computing/PyOE/README.md

 We have some examples in the examples folder.
 You can copy one of these examples to the parent directory of this README file and try running them.
 If they run successfully, it means the installation is complete.

-## Four Main Tasks of PyOE System
+## Five Main Tasks of PyOE System

-Our PyOE system currently supports 4 types of tasks: regression analysis, classification, outlier detection, and concept drift detection.
+Our PyOE system currently supports 5 types of tasks: regression analysis, classification, outlier detection, and concept drift detection.
 In the following, we will provide examples of code for each of these 4 tasks.

 ### Regression

 To perform *Open Environment* regression analysis using PyOE, follow the steps mentioned earlier: first, load the dataset, then select a model that supports this task, choose a method for handling missing values, and finally, pass all these as parameters to the trainer.
-By calling the `train` method, the model will be trained automatically.
+By calling the ```train``` method, the model will be trained automatically.

 After that, if you want to make regression predictions, you can get the model using ```model.get_net()```, and then pass the corresponding data to make predictions.